 On one hand, I appreciate that the school system is trying to integrate languages into all aspects of their curriculum.
 On the other hand, I am appalled by some of the stuff that I hear about it.
 And this leads me to my next point.

-2. Spanish people are embarrassed to speak English:
+2. Spanish people can be embarrassed to speak English:

-Although this is the answer that you will often get from Spanish friends who don't want to speak to you in English, I don't actually believe that it is true.
-The idea that an entire culture is too embarrassed to speak English is incredulous.
-I have friends that will refute this idea by saying that Spaniards are just too proud to speak English, but I don't truly believe this either.
+Although this might seem incredulous, it is the answer you will often get by locals who seem to shy to speak with you in English.
+I have friends that will refute this idea by saying that Spaniards are just too proud to speak English, but I don’t truly believe this either.
 My theory is that the language classes they receive teach them to act a certain way because these classes are not properly prepared or incorporated into the system.